1st Grade Reading Expectations

 • Segment individual sounds heard in a word; for example, “apple” is /a/ /p/ /l/ and “holes” is /h/ /o/ /l/ /z/.
 If the child can correctly segment apple and holes, that is 7 sounds.

 • Read 3-letter short vowel nonsense words.
-These can be sounded out ~ for example, “sil,” “tob,” “paj,” “zev,” “nud.”
+These can be sounded out, for example, “sil,” “tob,” “paj,” “zev,” and “nud.”
 The goal is for the child to recognize these chunks automatically.

-• Oral reading fluency ~ Can the child read x amount of words in a story with at least 96% accuracy?
+• Oral reading fluency: Can the child read 39 words correctly in a story with at least 91% accuracy by the end of the school year?

 Copyright 05/04/2012